mix5236/butterworth-cli-tool/README.md

-# butterworth-gui-tool
+# butterworth-cli-tool
-Python tool that calculates low-pass &amp; high-pass Butterworth filter and then filters signal.
+Python 3.x tool that calculates low-pass, high-pass or band-pass Butterworth filter and then filters signal.
 Part of university work.

+Dependencies: python-matplotlib, python-scipy, python-numpy.